-We've had the curtains up for over a month.
-I wanted to fix up the porch a little bit before posting about the curtains, but it is already well into July and before you know it, summer will be over.
+The curtains have been up for over a month now.
+I wanted to fix up the porch a bit before trying to get photos and posting about the curtains, but it’s already well into July and before you know it, summer will be over.
 (Plus my hubby brought home that monster of a baby pool you see in the photo, so I figured it really doesn’t matter now anyway…)

 What makes these curtains so great is we bought enough of the drop cloths, so when you pull the curtains open, they are wide enough to reach all the way across the open space between the cedar posts.
 Blocks every bit of the sun!

-(Someday, after I win the lottery, I will spring for real Sunbrella outdoor curtain fabric.
-At $15.00 per yard with a 12 ft tall and 60 foot wide opening, I don’t even want to calculate how many yards I would need… OK, I calculated it, I would need almost 60 yards.)
+(Someday, I hope to get real Sunbrella outdoor curtain fabric.
+At $15.00 per yard with a 12 ft tall and 60 foot wide opening, I don’t even want to calculate how many yards I would need… OK, I calculated it, I would need almost 60 yards, ouch.)

 I considered using some inexpensive curtain hanging accessories from Ikea, but we were afraid with only one support in the middle, the curtains would sag.
-So instead, we used metal conduit and brackets from Lowes and spray painted them oil rubbed bronze.
+So instead, hubby put together a few metal conduit and brackets from Lowes and spray painted them oil rubbed bronze.
+They blend right in!